gabriel-azion/doc-studies-mocks/docs-readme/readme-v1.md

 We are an edge computing platform that allows you to build and run applications anywhere.
 Our documentation is a crucial part of ensuring our users have the best experience with our products and services. 🌐🚀

-## Contributor License Agreement (CLA) 📜
+## Contributor Covenant Code of Conduct 📜

-To maintain the quality and integrity of our documentation, contributors are required to sign our Contributor License Agreement (CLA).
-By contributing, you agree to abide by the terms outlined in the CLA.
-[You can find the CLA here](add_o_link). 📝🤝
+To maintain the quality and integrity of our documentation, contributors are required to read our Contributor [Covenant Code of Conduct](https://github.com/aziontech/docs/blob/main/CODE_OF_CONDUCT.md). 📝🤝

 ## Contribution 🤝